Darbar Box Office 10 Days Worldwide Collection Report: To Enter The 200-Crore Club Soon!

 The USA Box Office

-Recently, renowned trade analyst Taran Adarsh has revealed that Darbar has made a total collection of USD 1,571,160 from the USA box office alone, which is around Rs 10.84 crores.
+Recently, renowned trade analyst Taran Adarsh has revealed that Darbar has made a total collection of USD 1,571,160 from the USA, which is around Rs 10.84 crores.
 However, the Rajinikanth starrer hasn't been successful in beating the Telugu flicks Ala Vaikunthapurramloo and Sarileru Neekevvaru at the USA box office.

 The Australia Box Office